 Contact your tax professional to ensure your withholding is accurate.
 However, if you don't have a professional, you can use the IRS Withholding Calculator.
-This tool helps identify what your proper tax withholding should be throughout the year and can help taxpayers with part-year employment estimate their income, credits, adjustments and deductions.
+This tool helps identify what your proper tax withholding should be throughout the year and can help taxpayers with part-year employment estimate their income, credits, adjustments, and deductions.
 While a W-4 worksheet does not differentiate between part- and full-year jobs, the IRS Withholding Calculator does.
 In fact, it can even account for a taxpayer who works more than one part-year job.
-You can find the IRS Withholding Calculator here.
+You can find the IRS Withholding Calculator on the IRS website..

 How can Axcet help?

 Our Instant Axcet Employee Self Service has all the information you need to be prepared!

 Sign in at prisme.axcethr.com/phree/cmd/login.
 If you have not yet registered, click "Register" and fill in the required information.